niqdev/do-k8s/README.md

     make
     ```
 6) [port-forward](https://github.com/edgelevel/gitops-k8s#bootstrap) ArgoCD (see step 3) and override these application parameters from the UI
-    * `applications-do` > `digitalOceanToken` with the token to create a LoadBalancer
+    * `applications-do` > `digitalOceanToken` with the Personal Access Token to create a LoadBalancer
     * `applications-do` > `domain` e.g. `example.com`
     * `fluent-bit` > `storageClassName` i.e. `do-block-storage` specific for [DigitalOcean](https://www.digitalocean.com/docs/kubernetes/how-to/add-volumes/#define-the-persistent-volume-claim)
     * *TODO fix argocd secrets [issue](https://github.com/argoproj/argo-cd/issues/1786) to automate the steps above*
 6) Sync all the applications from the UI manually

----

 ## Applications

 Applications in this repository are defined in the parent [applications-do](applications-do/templates) chart and are logically split into folders which represent Kubernetes namespaces

-**`ambassador`** namespace is dedicated for [Ambassador](https://www.getambassador.io) defines
+**`ambassador`** namespace is dedicated for [Ambassador](https://www.getambassador.io) and defines
-* an application with a service annotation to allow external-dns to automatically create a DNS record and internally route all the host-based requests
+* an application with a service annotation to allow external-dns to automatically create DNS records and internally route all the requests
-* [`ambassador-mapping`](https://github.com/niqdev/do-k8s/tree/master/charts/ambassador-mapping) contains the definitions of all the routes in form of helm chart
+* [`ambassador-mapping`](charts/ambassador-mapping/templates) contains the definitions of all the routes in form of helm chart
     * `ambassador.example.com`
     * `kubernetes-dashboard.example.com`
     * `kube-ops-view.example.com`